Surveillance Video Shows Assistant Principal Bodyslam 14-Year-Old Boy To The Ground

 “Seventeen, 18, 19 – then it jumps to 31, and the 10 most relevant seconds of the video is missing,” said Marko, as quoted by Detroit NBC affiliate WDIV.

-Although the incident happened about nine months ago and early in the recently concluded 2017-18 academic year, Elijah Wynn’s mother, Ronnita Bryant, recently sued the Detroit Public Schools Community District, making her the third person represented by Marko who sued a Michigan school district after school officials and other staff members allegedly abused and injured their children.
+The incident happened nine months ago and early in the recently concluded 2017-18 academic year.
+Elijah Wynn’s mother, Ronnita Bryant, recently sued the Detroit Public Schools Community District, making her the third person represented by Marko who sued a Michigan school district after school officials and other staff members allegedly abused and injured their children.

 Student says he was body slammed by principal: Detroit Public Schools is facing a lawsuit after a student said he was slammed to the ground by an assistant principal. https://t.co/uPicxNnmqQ